Off-price: 21st century

 As of 2018 there are more than 8,000 retail off-price stores in operation worldwide, within the 20 largest off-price networks (their total number equivalent to dozens and even a few thousand stores).
 The global turnover of the segment as of the year 2017 is more than 60 billion dollars (approx. 2% of the whole fashion industry volume, including segments of luxury products, sport clothing and footwear as well).

-The global leader of the sector is TJX, as of 2019 owning more than 4,300 off-price hyper malls (the total area is more than 110 million square feet), split between its six retail networks (TJ Maxx, TK Maxx, Marshalls, Winners, HomeGoods, Homesense) in nine different countries (U.S.A., Canada, Australia, Great Britain, Ireland, Germany, Poland, Austria and The Netherlands).
+The global leader of the sector is TJX, as of 2026 owning more than 5,200 off-price stores (the total area is more than 110 million square feet), split between its 7 retail networks (TJ Maxx, TK Maxx, Marshalls, Winners, HomeGoods, Homesense, & Sierra) in nine different countries (U.S.A., Canada, Australia, Great Britain, Ireland, Germany, Poland, Austria and The Netherlands).
 Annual net sales of the corporation in 2018 was valued at almost 39 billion dollars.
 From 2013-2017 inclusive, annual revenue of the company grew by an average of 2 billion dollars (building in 2013's revenue of 26 billion dollars), and its number of hypermarkets grew by 27% (or 855 stores).
 The 2nd largest off-price store remains Ross Stores, a company which at the very beginning of 2019 possessed more than 1,700 stores, the majority of which are in U.S.A. and Canada.
 Annual net sales of the company, according to 2018 results, reached almost 15 billion dollars (and since 2013 to 2018 it has grown by 38%).
 In the United States and Canada there are more than 6,700 off-price format retail stores.
 In Europe, there are about 1,500 off-price retailer stores, most of them belonging to the 3 biggest networks: 540 to TK Maxx (inclusive in TJX), and more than 300 to the huge French off-price retailer NOZ.
 More than 250 stores belong to the Russian off-price network Familia.
 Cumulative off-price retail turnover in Europe, including the revenue from network online shops exceeds 5 billion euros.
 In Asia the off-price segment is still not that widely developed compared to Europe and America.